markazerdd/katacoda-scenarios-1/ws-d21-incident-management/step8.md

 After the instructor adjusts the code, the latency issue should resolve.
 It may take a couple of minutes for the monitor in Datadog to turn green.

 Once it does, you can:
-- mark your remediation task complete
-- in the customer impact section, toggle "Active" off (and adjust the end time if desired)
 - change the incident status to "RESOLVED"
+- in the customer impact section, adjust the end time if desired